 - 2.1 The principles in this Policy apply to all students on all programmes across college in both Further and Higher Education.
-The College will apply the principles in this policy to all students whatever their mode of study. - 2.2 This policy will be applied to all programmes of study across the College within further education (FE) and higher education (HE), including apprenticeships and alternative provision. - 2.3 In operating this policy, the College recognises: - The right of the student to advocacy and the benefits of working in partnership with parents, carers, guardians, employers, health and/or social care services and other relevant external agencies. - The right of appeal against any decision of disciplinary action. - The care required in carrying out investigations and the importance of establishing the facts relating to any alleged breaches of the code of conduct. - The strict confidentiality required when dealing with disciplinary issues in line with General Data Protection Regulations (GDPR). - That not all students have the same access to digital technology and therefore adjustments will need to be made as appropriate.
+The College will apply the principles in this policy to all students whatever their mode of study.
+This Policy also applies to pupils on roll at school and 14-16 provision. - 2.2 This policy will be applied to all learning programmes across the College within further education (FE) and higher education (HE), including apprenticeships and alternative provision - 2.3 In operating this policy, the College recognises: - The right of the student to advocacy and the benefits of working in partnership with parents, carers, guardians, employers, health and/or social care services and other relevant external agencies. - The right of appeal against any decision of disciplinary action. - The care required in carrying out investigations and the importance of establishing the facts relating to any alleged breaches of the code of conduct. - The strict confidentiality required when dealing with disciplinary issues in line with General Data Protection Regulations (GDPR). - That not all students have the same access to digital technology and therefore adjustments will need to be made as appropriate.